UCLA-Creative-Labs/dinner/CONTRIBUTING.md

 - All PRs are checked against a linter, netlify deploy, and conventional commits
 - Submit a Pull Request on GitHub.
 The maintainers will assign a reviewer.
 - Iterate until you get at least one “Approve”.
 When iterating, push new commits to the same branch.
-- Most PR's will be squashed when you merge to master.
+- Most PR's will be squashed when you merge to main.
 If you want to disable squashing, request to add the label `pr/no-squash`

 ### Step 6: Merge